 COAST-ANAC PhD Education Program

 The Dutch national organisation for COmprehensive Analytical Science and Technology (COAST) offers courses for PhD students who want to broaden or deepen their knowledge in analytical science techniques.
 Courses are offered throughout the year, as summer courses or as a one -or two-day topical courses on weekdays and/or Saturdays.
+Read more on the COAST-ANAC website.

 This yearly school on Molecular Simulation of the Amsterdam Center for Multiscale Modeling teaches its participants to understand and apply molecular simulations; to obtain insight in the underlying theory; and to develop skills by carrying out elementary simulations.
+Read more on the MolSim website.

 PhD skills development